The Yoga Nomads is growing! We are beyond excited to introduce to you the newest member of our team, Kelly Alexander.

 Who ARE you?

 Hi there!
 I’m Kelly, and I feel honoured to be here as the new addition to The Yoga Nomads team!
 I currently live on the Sunshine Coast in Australia, a beautiful part of the world surrounded by pristine beaches, lush forests and yes, plenty of year-round sunshine.
 I work as a freelance writer and content creator, I am a passionate yogi, and I love cooking, traveling and being out amidst nature.
-I also adore animals (especially cats), could happily live on mangos, and love snuggling up with a good book come nightfall.
+I also adore animals (especially cats), could happily live on mangos, and love snuggling up with a good yoga book come nightfall.

 What does yoga mean to you?